Battle of Krtsanisi: Battle

-Agha Mohammad Khan at the same time marched directly on Tbilisi, with half of the army he crossed the Aras river with, though other estimations mention 40,000 instead of 35,000, and attacked the heavily fortified Georgian positions of Erekle and Solomon on the southwestern limits of the city.
-Abandoned by several of his nobles, Heraclius II managed to mobilize around 5,000 troops, including some 2,000 auxiliaries from neighbouring Imereti under its King Solomon II, a member of the Georgian Bagrationi Dynasty and thus distantly related to Heraclius II.
+Agha Mohammad Khan at the same time marched directly on Tbilisi, with half of the army he crossed the Aras river with, though other estimations mention 40,000 instead of 35,000, and attacked the heavily fortified Georgian positions of Heraclius and Solomon on the southwestern limits of the city.
+Abandoned by several of his nobles, Heraclius II managed to mobilize around 5,000 troops, including some 2,000 auxiliaries from neighbouring Imereti under its King Solomon II, a member of the Georgian Bagrationi dynasty and maternal grandson of Heraclius II.
 The Georgians offered a desperate resistance and succeeded in rolling back a series of Persian attacks on September 9 and 10.
 After that, it is said that some traitors informed the Persians that the Georgians had no more strength to fight and the Qajars army cancelled their plan of going back to Persia, which they previously had.
 Early on September 11, Agha Mohammad Khan personally led an all-out offensive against the Georgians.
 Amid an artillery duel and a fierce cavalry charge, the Persians managed to cross the Kura River and outflanked the decimated Georgian army.
 Heraclius II attempted to mount a counterattack, but he had to retreat to the last available positions in the outskirts of Tbilisi.
 By nightfall, the Georgian forces had been exhausted and almost completely destroyed.
 The last surviving Georgian artillery briefly held the advancing Persians to allow Heraclius II and his retinue of some 150 men to escape through the city to the mountains.
 The fighting continued in the streets of Tbilisi and at the fortress of Narikala.
 In a few hours, Agha Mohammad Khan was in full control of the Georgian capital which was completely sacked and its population massacred.
 Among those killed in the city was the archbishop of Tbilisi, Doistheus.
 The Persian army marched back laden with spoil and carrying off some 15,000 captives.
 The Georgians had lost 4,000 men in the battle, the Iranians 13,000; a third of their total force.